-Learning a language on paper or in the classroom is one thing, actually speaking it, being understood and holding a conversation, is another.
+Learning a language on paper or in the classroom is one thing, actually speaking it, being understood, and holding a conversation, is another.

 If you're trying to learn Luxembourgish or French it might be best to test your capabilities at a language cafe, rather than on an unsuspecting neighbour.
 A great way to integrate and improve your language skills, here's a list to try out your "Sproochen".

+The pandemic restrications have taken their toll on language cafes, with many closing or postponing the date they reopen.
 If we've missed a language cafe you attend or run, let us know and we'll add it to the list.

 ASTI – Luxembourg City